ysy950803/TSP_GA_PY/README.md

 # TSP_GA_PY
 Solve Traveling Salesman Problem with Genetic Algorithm in Python.
+(Original project in JS: https://github.com/ysy950803/GeneticAlgorithm-TSP)

 ## Solutions
 We can get the best solution 108137 in pr76 and 7526 in berlin52.